slowmist/Web3-Project-Security-Practice-Requirements/README.md

   )  etc;
 - Make sure that DNS Sec is enabled in the DNS configuration, set a strong password for the management account on the domain name service management platform and enable 2 authentications;
 - Make sure that the cloud platform management account used by the project uses a strong password and has 2 authentications enabled;
+- Make sure that two-factor authentication is enabled for improved DNS resolution and other operations;

 ### 3.Release Bug Bounty Program